 Corresponding author: LewisAlan.Jones@uvigo.es

+¶

 Abstract

 The open-source programming language ‘R’ has become a standard tool in the palaeobiologist’s toolkit.
 Its popularity within the palaeobiology community continues to grow, with published articles increasingly citing the usage of R and R packages.
 However, there are currently a lack of agreed standards for data preparation and available frameworks to support implementation of such standards.
 Consequently, data preparation workflows are often unclear and not reproducible, even when code is provided.
 Moreover, due to a lack of code accessibility and documentation, palaeobiologists are often forced to ‘reinvent the wheel’ to find solutions to issues already solved by other members of the community.